Seili (album): Promotion

-To promote her album, Vartiainen embarked on her concert tour titled Seili on April 2010.
+To promote her album, Vartiainen embarked on her concert tour titled Seili in April 2010.
 The tour, which consisted of 170 shows and lasted all the way to August 2011, included performances for example at the Provinssirock festival in the summer of 2010 and 2011.
 Amid the tour in the spring of 2011, she denied some tabloid rumors that she would have canceled interviews due to stress and exhaustion.
 In July 2011, Vartiainen and her band met with some misfortune as the tour bus broke down while on its way from Oulu to Vaasa.
 The last concert of the tour took place on the Main Stage at the Finnish National Theatre in Helsinki on 28 August 2011, with the specialty that the concert was broadcast live at Finnkino film theaters in 11 other localities around Finland, for the first time in the history of the theater.
 The tickets to the concert were sold out within a couple of hours.
 At the National Theatre, Vartiainen sang the album's song "Halvalla" as a duet with Vesa-Matti Loiri, which she said was her long-time "dream come true".
 Due to technical difficulties, the concert could not be broadcast in Lahti and Kuopio.
 In August 2011, Vartiainen released a DVD of the Seili tour, as well as a photo-book, consisting of photographs from the tour, taken by Kalle Björklid.